 - evaluate the advising system, when requested, in order to strengthen the advising process.

-- assisting your young adult in discovering his/her strengths and weaknesses;
+- assisting your young adult in discovering their strengths and weaknesses;

-- encouraging him/her to establish strong relationships with Academic Advisors and faculty;
+- encouraging them to establish strong relationships with Academic Advisors and faculty;

 - maintaining open communication about grades and academic progress;

 - supporting your young adult efforts to be academically successful

 - encouraging him or her to seek out help when difficulties arise.

 Unfortunately, the Federal Educational Rights and Privacy Act (FERPA) prohibits College of Science faculty and staff from releasing information to parents concerning their child’s grades, class attendance, performance, or other specifics.
 We understand that you may be paying for your son or daughter to attend Marshall; however, as a public institution, please understand we cannot and will not release confidential information.
 Academic advisors are happy to answer parents’ general questions about Marshall University and the College of Science’s policy and procedures, resources, and academic programs.
 We strongly encourage all students to discuss their academic progress with their family.